Crackedwarrior/offlinebooking/backend/DEPLOYMENT_CHANGES.md

     ticketData: bookingData,
     printerName: 'web-pdf-printer',
     movieSettings: {
-      printInKannada: currentMovieLanguage === 'KANNADA' // ✅ Check if movie is in Kannada }
+      printInKannada: shouldPrintInKannada // ✅ Check if movie is set to print in Kannada }
   }),
+});
 ```

 ### Impact
 - **Correct Format**: Web PDF now uses the same endpoint as Electron, ensuring identical format
 - **Kannada Support**: Web version now properly detects Kannada movies and uses Kannada PDF service
 - **Rupee Symbol**: Kannada font (NotoSansKannada) will be used for ₹ symbol in Kannada movies
-- **Language Detection**: Automatic switching between English and Kannada services based on movie language
+- **Language Detection**: Automatic switching between English and Kannada services based on movie settings
+- **Settings Integration**: Web version now reads the `printInKannada` flag from movie settings

 ### Expected Result
-- **English Movies**: Will use English PDF service with proper format
+- **English Movies**: Will use English PDF service with proper format matching reference image
 - **Kannada Movies**: Will use Kannada PDF service with Kannada font for ₹ symbol
 - **Seat Format**: Will show "SEAT : A 16, 17, 18 (3)" exactly like the reference image
 - **Class Format**: Will show "CLASS : STAR CLASS" exactly like the reference image
+- **Settings Control**: Users can toggle Kannada printing in movie settings, just like Electron

 ### Testing
 - Test with English movie (e.g., AVENGERS: ENDGAME) - should use English service
-- Test with Kannada movie - should use Kannada service with proper ₹ symbol
+- Test with Kannada movie with `printInKannada: true` - should use Kannada service with proper ₹ symbol
 - Verify seat format matches reference image exactly
+- Verify settings integration works (toggle Kannada printing in movie settings)

 ---